Image of a present wrapped in cloth

 Celebrations with loved ones can be so meaningful and joyful, but there’s often a lot of consumption that goes into this—all of which can have a negative impact on the environment.
 Just think of all the wrapping paper that’s quickly discarded, or the leftovers that end up in the trash.

-Fortunately, there are lots of things you can do, both big and small, that will let you celebrate the holidays more sustainably without having to cancel your plans or a much loved tradition.
-While there are plenty of sustainable things we can do in our everyday lives—not just for the holidays, read on for four ways to be more eco-friendly this festive season.
+Fortunately, there are lots of things you can do, both big and small, that will let you celebrate sustainable holidays without having to cancel your plans or a much loved tradition.
+While there are plenty of sustainable things we can do in our everyday lives—not just for the holidays, read on for ways to be more eco-friendly this festive season and celebrate sustainability for the holidays.

 Rethink How You Travel